 5. How long does it take to translate a document?

 This question is difficult to answer because the time scale depends on the amount of pages and level of translation to be done (from easy to difficult topics).

 On average, small translations for common documents (such as birth or marriage certificates) can take around two to four working days.
-For other types of larger documents, they typically need to be evaluated first to calculate the time required for delivery.
+For other types of larger documents, they typically need an evaluation first to calculate the time necessary for delivery.

-Some official translators can deliver documents as ‘urgent’.
+Some official translators can also deliver documents as urgent.
 This means putting your translation at the front of the queue, postponing other jobs and working nights or weekends if necessary.
 The urgent mode has an additional cost, but your translations will be ready whenever you need them.